 People with SPNs usually do not experience symptoms.
 SPNs are usually noticed by chance on a chest X-ray that has been taken for another reason (referred to as an incidental finding).
-SPNs are one of the most common abnormalities seen on chest X-rays.
+SPNs are a common abnormality seen on chest X-rays that often needs further evaluation.
 Approximately 150,000 cases are detected every year as incidental findings, either on X-rays or CT scans.

 Most SPNs are benign (noncancerous); however, they may represent an early stage of primary lung cancer or may indicate that cancer is metastasizing (spreading) from another part of the body to the affected lung.